brockriemenschneider/The-Clan-CMS-Project/readme.txt

 ******************************************
 Created tracker table to log user views for objects.
 Assimilated articles and gallery images to check user against tabled.
 New items are branded with a 'new' image ribbon.
 Updated article headers to include no background image option.

 Fixed issue with squad icon not populating.

+Added user walls

+Added Twitter widget & library

 ******************************************
               Files Added: